hapytex/django-enforced-choices/README.md

 ## What does this package provide?

-This package provides a `ChoicesConstraintModelMixin` mixin to mix into models.
-This will look for the model fields, and if there are choices it will add `CheckConstraint`s for these fields.
-One can exclude certain fields that have choices by adding the corresponding names in a class attribute named `exclude_choice_check_fields`, which is by default empty.
+This package provides two mixins:

+ - `ChoicesConstraintModelMixin` which checks on the `choices=` parameter of the fields of that model, and based on that, creates a constraint to enforce the choices at the datbase side; and
+ - `RangeConstraintModelMixin`, which checks the `validators=` parameter of the fields of that model, and based on that, creates a constraint to enforce that at the database side.

+You can combine the mixins that are defined with `FullChoicesConstraintModelMixin`, it is probably advisable to use `FullChoicesConstraintModelMixin` over the mixins defined above, since as more validators are enforced , it will automatically add more constraints for these models, whereas `ChoicesConstraintModelMixin` for example, will only limit itself to choices.

+One can exclude certain fields with the `exclude_choice_check_fields` and `exclude_range_check_fields` attributes that you can alter in the model.
+These need to provide a collection of strings that contain the *name* of the field.

 Another option is to import the correspond field from the `django_enforced_choices.fields` module, or `django_enforced_choices.fields.postgres` for PostgreSQL-specific fields.
 This will, by default, also check if the fields have choices, but we do *not* recommend to use these, since this means the field has for example as type `ChoiceCharField`, and certain Django functionalities (and packages) sometimes check full type equality to determine a widget, not through an `instanceof`.
 This thus means that certain functionalities might no longer work as intended.